RyanKim17920/RyanKim17920/README.md

 - 👋 Hi, I’m Ryan, a high school student interested in creating machine learning projects.
-- I've also been creating multi-purpose full-stack websites using python.
+- I've also been creating multi-purpose full-stack websites using python, such as a website that allows users to pool money.